dennisdevio/milestone-project-3/README.md

 Results from W3C Markup Validator test
 ![w3c_html_validator_results](static/images/w3c_html_validator_results.png)

  My first validator report came back with quite a few errors and warnings the first time.
-These erros pertained to the 'add' and 'edit' review buttons in the review forms, a couple of semantic tags that were out of place and the Bootstrap accordions which accidentally contained a couple of example 'id' attributes from the Official Docs.
+These erros pertained to the 'add' and 'edit' review buttons in the review forms, a couple of semantic tags that were out of place and the Bootstrap accordions which wrongly contained a couple of 'id' attributes.
- After fixig the structure of the 'add' and 'edit' review buttons, removing the missplaced semantic tags and  example 'id' attributes in the Bootstrap accordions The Markup Validator came back with no errors the second time around.
+ After fixing the structure of the 'add' and 'edit' review buttons, removing the missplaced semantic tags and 'id' attributes in the Bootstrap accordions The Markup Validator came back with no errors the second time.

 Results from W3C CSS Validator test
 ![w3c_css_validator_results](static/images/w3c_css_validator_results.png)

 The CSS Validator came back with no issues at all.

 #### Bugs Fixed
 - Reversed the structure to make the reviews the main function, rather than the books which I had done from the beginning.
 - Broken showcase link in README.md is now working properly.
+- The 'Cancel'-buttons on the 'Add' and 'Edit' review forms wrongly posted new reviews.
+This was fixed by changing the type attributes from 'submit' to 'reset'.
+- The book title and author name is displayed in added reviews in the 'reviews' template.
+This was done by getting the book object from the db rather than just the book name which I did at first.
+- The login and signup functionality is now working properly.
+- The complete CRUD functionality is now working properly with the ability for all users to read reviews, and the ability for registered users to add new reviews and edit and/or delete existing reviews.
+- Unexpected Bootstrap5 accordion behavior was fixed by leaving out the accordion header and just keeping the accordion body.
+- The review data and the book title was not pre-loading into the form when editing a review.
+This was fixed by updating the 'edit review'-function and 'edit review'-template.

 #### Bugs Left
-- Buttons not showing when logged in.
-- Book title and review title not showing in reviews.
+- Book title and author name is not showing in the 'profile' template along with review title, description and the username, while it is showing in the 'reviews' template.S
-- Bootstrap5 accordion not showing properly when logged in.
-- Review info not loading into form when editing a review.
-- Delete functionality available when logged out.
-- Registration functionality does not work.
+- All reviews are displaying in the profile page rather than only user specific reviews.
+- The site is scrolling a bit sideways both on desktop and on mobile.

 ## Deployment
 The deployment of this project was accomplished using Gitpod and Git for version control.